bondarukoleh/html_css_playground/modern_html_css_course/info/advanced.md

 center: align at the vertical center of the container. \
 baseline: display at the baseline of the container. \
 stretch: are stretched to fit the container. \
+In order its to work container needs height.

 `flex-direction` - defines the direction items are placed in the container, and accepts the following values: \